The Doran-Harder-Thompson conjecture for toric complete intersections: Introduction

 We show that the gluing formula for generalized functional invariants is simply a product relation between them.
 Furthermore, we use generalized functional invariants to define the holomorphic periods of LG models as pullbacks of the holomorphic period of mirror quartic $K3$ surfaces.
 As shown by Doran-Malmendier \cite{doran_calabi-yau_2015} the holomorphic $3$-form periods of $K3$ surface fibered Calabi-Yau threefolds can also be computed from the generalized functional invariants and the holomorphic period of the fiber mirror quartic $K3$ surfaces.
 They are expressed, equivalently, in terms of the Euler integral transform, the Hadamard product of power series, and the middle convolution of ordinary differential equations.
 As a result, the gluing formula for generalized functional invariants implies the gluing formula for periods as well as the gluing formula for the bases of solutions to the corresponding Picard-Fuchs equations (the full $I$-functions).

 We generalize the gluing formula to toric complete intersections.
 After suitable identification of variables, we obtain the following relation among periods.

-\begin{theorem}[= Theorem \ref{thm:gluing-period-general}] Let $X$ be a Calabi-Yau complete intersection in a toric variety.
+\begin{theorem}[= Theorem \ref{thm:gluing-period-general}] Let $X$ be a Calabi-Yau complete intersection in a toric variety which corresponds to a nef partition.
 Consider the Tyurin degeneration of $X$ via a refinement of the nef partition.
 Let $X_1$ and $\tilde X_2$ be the corresponding quasi-Fano varieties, where $X_1$ and $X_2$ are toric complete intersections coming from the refinement of the nef partition and we blow up $X_2$ to obtain $\tilde X_2$.
 Let $X_0$ be the smooth anticanonical divisor which lies in the intersection of $X_1$ and $\tilde X_2$.
 The following Hadamard product relation holds

 \end{theorem} We also have the Hadamard product relation among the solutions for the Picard-Fuchs equations. \begin{theorem}[= Theorem \ref{thm:general-case-I-function}] The Hadamard product relation among the bases of solutions to Picard-Fuchs equations is